montybasquiart/alx-higher_level_programming/0x00-python-hello_world/README.md

 #  0x00-python-hello_world

+# A README file describing what each script is doing

 ## Resources
-Read or watch:
+_Read or watch:_

  * [The Python tutorial](https://docs.python.org/3/tutorial/index.html) (only the first three chapters below)
  * [Whetting Your Appetite](https://docs.python.org/3/tutorial/appetite.html)

-## A README file describing what each script is doing

 ```
 Zen